mttwchtr/Backend-Development-Notes/c.md

 step = 20;
 ```
  - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie

+### evaluates to the left operand
+> An assignment expression has the value of the left operand after the assignment... - Derek M. Jones, The New C Standard, http://www.coding-guidelines.com/cbook/cbook1_2.pdf

+###
+> The syntax is written so that these operators associate to the right.
+This means that in x = y = z, z is assigned to 955 associativity
+operator y, which is then assigned to x. - Derek M. Jones, The New C Standard, http://www.coding-guidelines.com/cbook/cbook1_2.pdf

 ## text stream
 > A text stream is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character. - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie